dirtrally/logo-competition/README.md

 You can add any number of different logo proposals in your folder.

 # Terms and conditions
 By sending us your logo proposal, you agree with our terms and conditions!
-Please read [Terms and conditions](terms_and_conditions.md) file!
+Please read [Terms and conditions](terms_and_conditions.md)!

 # Competition timeframe
 The whole thing starts on 4th of July until 1st of October, 2012.
 So we have 3 months to do that.
 Don't wait until the last minute!